kolobok86/openapi-to-flow-example/README.md

 ## Basic preparations

 In this example, specifications are meant to be fetched by HTTP, and it is up to user to provide such ability.
-Such tools as on-premise HTTP server (Apache, Nginx, etc.), GitHub Pages or SwaggerHub can fit that purpose.
+Such tools as on-premise HTTP server (Apache, Nginx, etc.), Amazon S3 storage, GitHub Pages either SwaggerHub — all can fit that purpose.
 The idea is to treat these downloadable specs as single source of truth across several related projects (say, frontend and backend, or several boundled microservices).

 ## Generating of Flow types definitions